Guide for Authors

 • Journal policies detailed in this guide have been reviewed.

-7. Peer Review Process
+1. Peer Review Process

-- All manuscripts are subject to a strict peer-review process (double-blind peer review process) involving members of the editorial board and external reviewers with expertise in the subject matter.
+• All manuscripts are subject to a strict peer-review process (double-blind peer review process) involving members of the editorial board and external reviewers with expertise in the subject matter.

-- The process starts with an initial review by the Editor-In-Chief or Co-Editor-In-Chief who makes an initial assessment of suitability for Microbes and Infectious Diseases Journal.
+• The process starts with an initial review by the Editor-In-Chief or Co-Editor-In-Chief who makes an initial assessment of suitability for Microbes and Infectious Diseases Journal.

-- All new submissions to Microbes and Infectious Diseases are automatically screened using Crossref Similarity Check (powered by iThenticate) to screen all new manuscripts for plagiarism within the editorial system.
+• All new submissions to Microbes and Infectious Diseases are automatically screened using Crossref Similarity Check (powered by iThenticate) to screen all new manuscripts for plagiarism within the editorial system.
 The Editor-In-Chief may also choose to run a similarity report at any other stage during the peer review process or post-publication.
-Authors can also use iThenticate to screen their work before submission by visiting http://www.ithenticate.com/.
+Authors can also use iThenticate to screen their work before submission by visitinghttp://www.ithenticate.com/.

-- If the manuscript is deemed of interest, it is then assigned to a member of the editorial board who serves as the principal reviewing editor.
+• If the manuscript is deemed of interest, it is then assigned to a member of the editorial board who serves as the principal reviewing editor.

-- The reviewing editor invites external reviewers (a minimum of two independent expert reviewers) who are blinded to the manuscript author(s) to further assess the manuscript, recommend any revisions, and offer their opinion on acceptability.
+• The reviewing editor invites external reviewers (a minimum of two independent expert reviewers) who are blinded to the manuscript author(s) to further assess the manuscript, recommend any revisions, and offer their opinion on acceptability.

-- Depending on the reviewing editor/reviewers’ recommendations, the Editor-In-Chief is responsible for the final decision regarding acceptance or rejection of articles.
+• Depending on the reviewing editor/reviewers’ recommendations, the Editor-In-Chief is responsible for the final decision regarding acceptance or rejection of articles.

-- The journal’s first decision for the first-round revision may be expected at the earliest four weeks after submission, and the final decision of acceptance or rejection is expected within 6-8 weeks.
-For details link to Pear Review Process
+• The journal’s first decision for the first-round revision may be expected at the earliest four weeks after submission, and the final decision of acceptance or rejection is expected within 6-8 weeks.
+For details link to Pear Review Process.

-If you are asked to revise your manuscript you will be expected to provide an author’s response to reviewers' word file that responds in detail to each point raised by reviewers or editors and to highlight new material in the text using a different color.
-If a manuscript returned to the authors for revision is not returned to the Editorial Office within the stipulated time period (average 3-5 weeks), it may be treated as a new manuscript, which could delay your possible publication in the journal.
+• If you are asked to revise your manuscript you will be expected to provide an author’s response to reviewers' word file that responds in detail to each point raised by reviewers or editors and to highlight new material in the text using a different color.

-10. After Acceptance
+1. After Acceptance

 • Reprints/offprint

-The publication processing charges are submitted for providing the authors with a free copy from the online published article (pdf format).
-If the authors asked for printed copies, a minimum of 30 copies is essential with extra charge.
+• The publication processing charges (for Egyptian authors only) are submitted for providing the authors with a free copy from the online published article (WORD format).

 • Permissions

-Verbatim material or illustrations taken from other published sources must be accompanied by a written statement from the author, giving permission to Microbes and Infectious Diseases for reproduction.
+• Verbatim material or illustrations taken from other published sources must be accompanied by a written statement from the author, giving permission to Microbes and Infectious Diseases for reproduction.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.